BDelhees/mendicantbias/src/README.md

 - **sklearn**
 - **TensorFlow**

-When trying to install the last module, I ran into the following error message:
+While trying to install the last module, I ran into the following error message:

 "Could not install packages due to an EnvironmentError: [Errno 28] No space left on device"